 Requirements for a Table of Contents Plugin

 There are a lot of plugins that allow you to insert a TOC in WordPress.
-But in my opinion, almost all of them fail in one aspect or another.
+But I think almost all of them fail in one aspect or another.
 Here’s what MY table of contents needs:

 Selective on Certain Pages